California Rancheria Termination Acts

 The California Rancheria Termination Acts refer to three acts of Congress and an amendment passed in the 1950s and 1960s as part of the US Indian termination policy.
-The three Acts, passed in 1956, 1957, and 1958 targeted 41 Rancherias for termination.
+The three Acts, passed in 1956, 1957, and 1958 targeted 41 rancherías for termination.
 An additional seven were added via an amendment in 1964.
-Including three previous terminations, 46 of the 51 targeted Rancherias were successfully terminated.
-Through litigation and legislation, over 30 Rancherias have been restored and at least five are still working to be.
+Including three previous terminations, 46 of the 51 targeted rancherias were successfully terminated.
+Through litigation and legislation, over 30 rancherias have been restored and at least five are still working to be.

 Terminations prior to 1958

 The first termination occurred on 29 March 1956 for the Koi Nation of the Lower Lake Rancheria in two laws, Public Law 443 [H. R. 585] 70 Stat.
 58 and Public Law 751 [H. R. 11163] 70 Stat.
 595 which amended the description of the property.
 Lake County purchased the Lower Lake Rancheria property to build an airport and the tribal position was that though they were landless, they had not been officially terminated.
 Indian Health program records, however, show that the tribe was officially terminated as of 29 March 1956 and no tribal members were eligible for services.
-After years of attempting to have their status reaffirmed, the Bureau of Indian Affairs "citing oversights in official records,” recognized the tribe on 29 December 2000.
+After years of attempting to have their status reaffirmed, the Bureau of Indian Affairs "citing oversights in official records", recognized the tribe on 29 December 2000.